top of page

 104.7 Athens/Atlanta History

-WFSH-FM (104.7, The Fish) is a Christian Contemporary Atlanta stations licensed to Athens and owned by Salem Media Group.
-It describes itself as "Safe For The Whole Family."
-Its offices and studios are in Buckhead.
+WAIA-FM (104.7) is licensed to Athens and owned by K-Love (Formerly EMF) and carries the syndicated Air1 Christian worship format.
+Most, if not all, programming is fed from K-Love's Nashville headquarters.
 The 1654 foot tower is located off Piney Grove Road in Loganville, about 30 miles east of Atlanta, with an effective radiated power of 24,000 watts.

 Early History